 Variable Inspector allows you to easily inspect your PHP $variables in a visually clean manner at a central dashboard in wp-admin.
-It aims to be an easy and useful enough debug tool.
+It aims to be an easy and useful enough dev and debug tool.

 It provides a single-line code to inspect your variable (see “How to Use” below).
 Nothing is shown to site visitors nor being output on the frontend, and the $variable content is nicely formatted for review using var_dump(), var_export() and print_r() on the inspector dashboard in wp-admin.

 It’s a real time-saver for scenarios where Xdebug or even something like Ray is not ideal or simply an overkill.
 For example, when coding on a non-local environment via tools like Code Snippets, WPCodeBox, Scripts Organizer or Advanced Scripts.
 Additionally, because it is a regular WordPress plugin, you simply install, activate and use without the need for complicated configuration.

 “Huge time-saver when working with PHP variables.” ~Jeff Starr

 “Every developer need it.
 You can debug easily every variable.” ~Pexle Chris

 “All I need.
 Enough to test the function of snippets.
 Works flawless.” ~@tesig

 “It does what it does very well, and doesn’t try to do everything.” ~@swb1